com-lihaoyi/mill/docs/pages/9 - Contrib Modules.md

 ```

 ### Configure the version file
 This module reads and updates a version file.
-The default is the file `version` at the project root.

-If you prefer something else than the default, you can override:
+The default is the file `version` at the module source root.
+If you prefer something other than the default, you can override `VersionFileModule.versionFile`.
-* `VersionFileModule.versionFileName` which defaults to `version`
-* `VersionFileModule.versionFileDirectory` which defaults to `os.pwd`
-* `VersionFileModule.versionFilePath` which defaults to `versionFileDirectory / versionFileName`

 ### Set release version
 The `setReleaseVersion` target removes the `-SNAPSHOT` identifier from the version.